-Some examples of PPE that may be suited to quality control engineers and technicians' work include:
+Some examples of PPE that may be suited to funeral workers work include:

-- Gloves single use gloves can help limit contact with surfaces, product etc. Be sure you have practices set up for suitable disposal and when gloves should be changed.
-It's also important, again, to ensure you consider other hazards that may be present in the workplace before introducing gloves in some cases, gloves can be an 'entanglement' hazard and should not be worn. - Goggles or Face Shields can help create a barrier and separation too.
+- Gloves single use gloves can help limit skin contact with surfaces, product etc. Be sure to set up practices for proper removal of gloves and suitable disposal or changing when they are soiled.
+It's also important to consider other hazards present in the workplace before introducing gloves in some cases, gloves can be an 'entanglement' hazard and should not be worn. - Goggles or Face Shields can help create a barrier and separation too.
 They should be assigned to individuals and not shared and can be reused regularly if kept clean.
-Ensure the goggle or face shield use does not result in workers touching their faces more often because of heat or discomfort. - Lab coat Lab coats can limit contamination on to clothes.
-Ensure appropriate disposal or laundering.
+Ensure the goggle or face shield use does not result in workers touching their faces more often because of heat or discomfort.